-When her brother decides to ditch for a couple weeks in London, Viola heads over to his elite boarding school, disguises herself as him, and proceeds to fall for one of her soccer teammates.
-Little does she realize she's not the only one with romantic troubles, as she, as he, gets in the middle of a series of intermingled love affairs.
+When her brother decides to ditch for a couple weeks, Viola heads over to his elite boarding school, disguised as him, and proceeds to fall for one of his soccer teammates, and soon learns she's not the only one with romantic troubles.

 Adapted from William Shakespeare's play "The Taming of the Shrew," 10 Things I Hate About You starts off with Cameron, new student at Padua High, sitting in the office of the quirky guidance counselor Ms. Perky.
 He is then shown around the school by Michael, who will become his best friend.
 During his tour is when Cameron first sees Bianca Stratford, a beautiful sophomore with one problem: she isn't allowed to date.
 And neither is her "shrew" sister, Katarina, a senior who loves indie rock and feminist prose and hates conformity.
 But Kat and Bianca's father alters his house rule: now, Bianca can date... as long as Kat has a date, too.
 Now, in order for Cameron to date Bianca, he has to find someone to date Kat.
 So Michael helps him enlist the help of pretty-boy/jerk/model Joey Donner, tricking him into thinking that *he* will get to take Bianca out if he pays someone to take out Kat.
 His choice: Patrick Verona, a bad-boy with a mysterious reputation--some say he ate a live duck once, ...Written by

 During the credits there are practical jokes made by cast and crew and also goofs - including scenes that didn't make the final cut.
 See more »